Fabio-Simoes/Website2/content/_index.md

       text: |
         <br>

-        The **Simoes Research Group** is a new lab at BSMS focussing on the interactions between cancer cells and their microenvironemnt.
+        The **Simoes Research Group** is a new lab at BSMS focussing on the interactions between cancer cells and their microenvironment.
     design:
       columns: '1'
       background: